tauqeernasir/tssg-syntax-parser/PROPOSAL-DRAFT-V1.0.md

 This sequence of lexical tokens are then scanned from left to right to produce an abstract syntax tree (AST) according to the Document syntactical grammar.

 We refer to A TSSG documents as programs.
-A program may contain expression blocks(schemas, requestbodies, paths, parameters), data types and Ignored lexical grammars(comments, whitespaces, line terminators).
+A program may contain expression blocks(schemas, requestbodies, paths, parameters), lexical tokens and Ignored lexical grammars(comments, whitespaces, line terminators).

 ### White Spaces
 White space is used to improve legibility of source text and act as separation between tokens, and any amount of white space may appear before or after any token.
 White space between tokens is not significant to the semantic meaning of a TSSG Document, however white space characters may appear within a String or Comment token.